jaysonesmith/golf-g/README.md

 Both files when run take two arguments, the first being an integer of the dimension to be used (only one number since it outputs a square image) and the second is the file name.

 I had initially started attempting this with oily_png/chunky_png but RMagick's .ellipses made the drawing incredibly simple.
-The code starts by drawing the red portion of the circle-shape, continues counter-clockwise creating each additional section of the G, and caps everything off with the 'chin.'
+The code starts by drawing the red portion of the circle-shape, continues counter-clockwise creating each additional section of the G, and caps everything off with the chin.

 ## How to run the file:
 You must have the rmagick gem installed.
 Example: